What does mobile-first UI design mean for companies in 2020?

 #2: Ease of Navigation

 Navigational elements need to be grouped into easy to reach navigational menus.
-Common navigational practice is the hamburger menu.
+The common navigational practice is the hamburger menu.
 These menus are recognizable elements by the user and give access to less important elements.
 Users know how to use the hamburger menu and find what they’re looking for.

-Sometimes however, usage of common elements can lead to lower engagement.
+Sometimes, however, the usage of common elements can lead to lower engagement.
 According to a study carried out by the research firm Nielsen/Norman Group , hidden navigation buttons like hamburger menus decrease content discoverability by 21%.
-Fortunate enough, experienced user Interface designers know that there are ways to extend the plain hamburger with a so-called combo navigation.
+Fortunate enough, experienced user Interface designers know that there are ways to extend the plain hamburger with so-called combo navigation.